Contentious Probate Solicitors

 Guiding you through all aspects of contentious probate

-Contentious probate involves disputes that arise after a loved one passes away, often concerning their will or the distribution of their estate.
+Contentious probate involves disputes arising after a loved one passes away, often concerning their will or the estate distribution.

 Our contentious probate experience includes:

-• Removing executors who are not acting in your best interests.
+• The removal or substitution of executors who aren't acting in the estate's best interests.

-• Guiding you through the process of seeking directions from the court on how to administer the estate.
+• Guiding you through the court process to get clear directions on estate administration.

 • Securing the return of estate assets held by executors or beneficiaries.

-• Formalising the will by assisting you in the legal process of formally accepting or refusing a will (citations to accept or refuse probate).
+• Helping formalise the will through the legal process of accepting or refusing probate (citation procedures).

-• Obtaining necessary documents such as wills and other testamentary documents, through legal means (subpoenas).
+• Obtaining necessary documents, such as wills and other testamentary documents, through legal means if necessary.

 • Ensuring executors provide a proper inventory and account of the estate's assets.